davidgasquez/kaggle-airbnb/README.md

 community, decrease the average time to first booking, and better forecast demand.

-In this competition, the objective is to predict in which country a new user will make his or her first booking.
-There are **12** possible outcomes of the destination country and the datasets consists in a list of users with their demographics, web session records, and some summary statistics.
+In this competition, the goal is to predict in which country a new user will make his or her first booking.
+There are **12** possible outcomes of the destination country and the datasets consist of a list of users with their demographics, web session records, and some summary statistics.

 Data
 ----

-Due to the [*Competition Rules*][rules], the datasets can not be shared.
-If you want to take a look to the data, head over the [competition][competition] page and download it.
+Due to the [*Competition Rules*][rules], the data sets can not be shared.
+If you want to take a look at the data, head over the [competition][competition] page and download it.

 You need to download `train_users_2.csv`, `test_users.csv` and `sessions.csv`